-Above the plate boundary décollement and within the frontal prism, the log unit boundaries, structural domain boundaries, and lithologic boundaries do not correlate well (Fig. F10).
+Above the plate boundary interface and within the frontal prism, the logging unit boundaries, structural domain boundaries, and lithologic boundaries do not correlate well.
 Boundaries demarcated on the basis of changes in stress indicated by borehole breakout patterns also do not correlate.
-Moreover, the entire prism (seismic Unit A) at Site C0019 lacks coherent or continuous reflectors and appears relatively transparent in seismic profiles.
+Moreover, the entire prism appears relatively transparent in seismic profiles.
 This likely reflects both the presence of inclined and faulted bedding and the relatively uniform properties of the sediment.
 Although the spot cores taken at 176.5-186.0 and 648.0-660.5 mbsf are considered to represent different lithologic units, both of these sections, as well as core from deeper intervals in the prism (688.5-729.0 and 770-821.5 mbsf), are mudstones composed predominantly of terrigenous silt and clay with varying amounts of vitric ash and biogenic silica.
-The subtle cyclicity in gamma ray and resistivity log response with depth in the prism may result from stacking folded packages of sediment by thrust and reverse faulting.
-The apparent gradual decrease in porosity with depth from progressive consolidation interrupted by stepwise increases in porosity from faulting is consistent with such a structural interpretation.
-Given the variable but dominantly steep eastward dip of the sediment throughout most of the prism (Fig. F6), even relatively small displacement on contractional faults would lead to significant repetition of strata as seen in a vertical borehole.
+The subtle cyclicity in gamma ray and resistivity log response with depth in the prism may result from stacking packages of sediment by thrust and reverse faulting.
+The apparent gradual decrease in porosity with depth from progressive consolidation interrupted by stepwise increases in porosity from faulting would be is consistent with such a structural interpretation.
+Given the variable but dominantly steep eastward dip of the sediment throughout most of the prism, even relatively small displacement on contractional faults would lead to significant repetition of strata as seen in a vertical borehole.

-Although log, structural, and lithologic boundaries do not correlate well in the prism, correlations are noted between abrupt changes or discontinuities in different signals at a couple of different locations in the prism.
+A correlation exists between abrupt changes or discontinuities in different signals at a couple of different locations in the prism.
 For example, at ~140 mbsf, an abrupt reversal in the progressive change in borehole breakout orientation correlates with a sharp change in bedding from moderate dips to very shallow dips, which likely reflects a fault contact.
-Another marked change in borehole breakout distribution occurs at ~550 mbsf and appears to correlate with a local low gamma ray response.
-The 720 fault and bounding fractured zone identified on the basis of RAB image logs and resistivity curves correlates with the fault zone at 719-725 mbsf and the geochemical anomaly at 700 mbsf identified in core samples (Fig. F10).
-In addition, the 720 fault coincides with an abrupt change in bedding dip documented in both logs and core.
+Another marked change in borehole breakout distribution occurs at ~550 mbsf, and this appears to correlate with a local low gamma ray response.
+The 720 fault identified on the basis of image logs and resistivity curves correlates with a fault zone in core samples and an abrupt change in bedding dip.

-Regional seismic images display three prominent seismic units below the lower slope of the Japan Trench where Site C0019 boreholes were drilled (Fig. F9).
-Uppermost seismic Unit A is wedge-shaped with an acoustically chaotic character and without continuous reflectors and corresponds to the frontal prism.
-Seismic Unit B consists of a relatively thin section of fairly continuous subhorizontal reflectors located below Unit A and above Unit C. Lowermost seismic Unit C is the acoustic basement likely corresponding to oceanic igneous crust.
+Regional seismic images display three prominent seismic units below the lower slope of the Japan Trench where Site C0019 boreholes were drilled (Fig. F10).
+Uppermost seismic Unit 1 is wedge-shaped with an acoustically chaotic character and without continuous reflectors and corresponds to the frontal prism.
+Seismic Unit 2 consists of a relatively thin section of fairly continuous subhorizontal reflectors located below Unit 1 and above Unit 3.
+Lowermost seismic Unit 3 is the acoustic basement likely corresponding to oceanic igneous basement.
 Generation of the synthetic seismic trace based on resistivity logs, discrete core sample measurements of density and seismic velocity, and correlation with the seismic profile through the drill site allows location of the plate boundary fault in the seismic profile.